 The VisIt project originated at Lawrence Livermore National Laboratory as part of the Advanced Simulation and Computing (ASC) program of the Department of Energy's (DOE) National Nuclear Security Agency, but it has gone on to become a distributed project being developed by several groups.
 Major hubs for the project come from:

-- VACET, a center for enabling technologies from DOE's SciDAC (Scientific Discovery through Advanced Computing) program from its Office of Science,
+- VACET, a center for enabling technologies from DOE's second SciDAC (Scientific Discovery through Advanced Computing) program from its Office of Science, and now its successor in SciDAC-3, the SDAV Institute

 - from ASC, and